aashraybhalla/ChaseAndShoot_3D_Game/Readme.md

-Certainly!
-Here's a sample README file for your "ChaseAndShoot" Unity 3D project, which you created to implement the NavMesh component:

----

 # ChaseAndShoot - Unity 3D NavMesh Project

 Welcome to the "ChaseAndShoot" project repository!
 This minor project was created to showcase the implementation of Unity's NavMesh component in a 3D environment.
 While it may be a simple project, it provides valuable insights into navigation and pathfinding systems using NavMesh.
 Whether you're a developer looking to learn or a fellow enthusiast, this README will guide you through the project.